You can set the questions that are used on adjudicator feedback forms. The only field that is permanently there is the

 Specifically, you should edit the function

 Unless we can be convinced that they are very common, we don’t intend to add any further choices to the feedback paths option.
 If your needs are specific enough that you need to differ from the available settings, they are probably also beyond what is sensible for a built-in feedback system, and we recommend using a third-party feedback system instead.

 How is an adjudicator’s score determined?¶

-A participant’s test score can, in conjunction with feedback weight, also be used as a manual override for an adjudicator’s overall ranking.
-At several tournaments, adjudication cores have set every round’s feedback weight to 0, and manually adjusted an adjudicator’s test score in response to feedback they have received and reviewed.
+A participant’s base score can, in conjunction with feedback weight, also be used as a manual override for an adjudicator’s overall ranking.
+At several tournaments, adjudication cores have set every round’s feedback weight to 0, and manually adjusted an adjudicator’s base score in response to feedback they have received and reviewed.
 In this way complete control over every adjudicator’s overall score can be exerted.

 If feedback from trainee adjudicators is enabled, any scores that they submit in their feedback are not counted towards that adjudicator’s overall score.

 There are some cases where feedback should be discarded or ignored, but there are some differences between the two.
 Discarded feedback is mostly due to having another piece of feedback that supersedes the discarded ones.
 Ignored feedback is different as it still counts the affected feedback as submitted, just inconsequential, ignored in the adjudicator’s score calculation.